CEP Application and Increasing ISP

 Reference: U.S. Department of Agriculture Food and Nutrition Service Policy Memorandum SP 15-2016: http://www.fns.usda.gov/school-meals/policy, Community Eligibility Final Rule: https://www.fns.usda.gov/school-meals/federal-register-documents, Community Eligibility Provision Planning and Implementation Guidance https://www.fns.usda.gov/fall-2016-edition-community-eligibility-provision-planning-and-implementation-guidance

 Supersedes: Management Bulletin SNP-19-2016

 Subject: Community Eligibility Provision Application and Increasing Identified Student Percentage

 This management bulletin (MB) supersedes MB SNP-19-2016.
 It provides information regarding the Community Eligibility Provision (CEP) and provides instructions to local educational agencies (LEA) applying to participate in the CEP.
-7 CFR 245.9(f)(4)(i) requires LEAs interested in applying for the CEP to submit required documentation to the state agency no later than June 30 of the prior school year.
+Title 7, Code of Federal Regulations, Section 245.9(f)(4)(i) requires LEAs interested in applying for the CEP to submit required documentation to the state agency no later than June 30 of the prior school year.

 The CEP is a four-year alternative meal counting and collection procedure provision implemented as a result of the Healthy, Hunger-Free Kids Act of 2010.
 The U.S. Department of Agriculture (USDA) made the CEP available nationwide to all LEAs beginning in School Year 2014‒15.
 Residential child care institutions may not participate in the CEP.